 The Barryvox S performs "auto guidance" (yes, one more term, but a term that can be ignored) when multiple signals are overlapping and the transceiver can't actually direct you to the victim.
 In these situations, the transceiver uses previously stored information about the flux lines and an internal motion sensor to continue to direct you toward the transmitter.
 Other avalanche transceivers will either stop updating the display (the Pulse would display "Stand Still" or "Stop").
 The blinking distance numbers are a reminder to slow down until the signals stop overlapping.

-The Barryvox S can display either a "Standard" (aka "visual guidance" aka " landing strip") or a "Classic" (aka "cross fire") screen during the fine search.
+The Barryvox S can display either a "Standard" or "Classic" screen during the fine search.
 In what Mammut calls the Standard "visual guidance," the transceiver tells you which direction to move the transceiver during the fine search.
-It's a little strange to call this the standard method, because Mammut is the only manufacture who offers this feature.
+It's strange to call this the standard method because Mammut is the only manufacturer that offers this feature.

-If you don't know how to perform a fine search, moving your transceiver as prompted works pretty well.
-However, if you know how to perform a fine search, this automated fine search is distracting (e.g., you might be moving your transceiver to the right while the transceiver is prompting you to move it to the left).
-The professional rescuers I know prefer to change the visual guidance to Classic.
-(Note that the guided fine search was modified in the version 3.2 firmware update to improve it.
-I have not tested the update.)
+If you don't know how to perform a fine search, moving your transceiver as prompted works fairly well.
+However, if you know how to perform a fine search, the automated fine search is extremely distracting (e.g., you might be moving your transceiver to the right while the transceiver is prompting you to move it to the left).
+Everyone I have spoken to prefers the "classic" method.
+Learn how to change to the classic fine search.

-(A slight oddity of the guided fine search, is if you get within 3 meters and the transceiver displays instructions on which way to move, and you instead move way from the transmitter, the coarse search direction arrow will not appear until you are ~6 meters from the transmitter.
-In the Classic mode, the transceiver will display the direction arrow as soon as you are 3 meters away.
-Waiting until you are ~6 meters away is reasonable behavior, because you aren't following directions, but it feels overly automated to me.)
+(A slight oddity of the guided fine search is if you get within 3 meters and the transceiver displays instructions on which way to move, and you then move away from the transmitter, the coarse search direction arrow will not appear until you are ~6 meters from the transmitter.
+In the classic mode, the transceiver will display the direction arrow as soon as you move 3 meters away.
+Waiting until you are 6 meters away when you are in the guided search is probably appropriate when you are being guided, but it feels overly automated to me.)